 - 3 cups milk

-- ¼ cup Parmesan cheese, grated
+- 1/4 cup Parmesan cheese, grated

-- 2 cups KRAFT shredded sharp cheddar cheese
+- 2 cups sharp cheddar cheese, shredded

-- a pinch of cayenne pepper
+- 1/8 teaspoon cayenne pepper

-- a pinch of nutmeg, freshly-grated
+- 1/8 teaspoon nutmeg, freshly-grated

 - salt and pepper to taste

-- Add Parmesan cheese and 1 cup cheddar cheese and continue to cook, whisking constantly, for about 2 to 3 minutes or until melted.
-Add cayenne pepper and nutmeg.
-Season with salt and pepper to taste.
+- Add Parmesan cheese, 1 cup of the cheddar cheese.
+Continue to cook, whisking constantly. for about 2 to 3 minutes or until melted.

-- Add pasta-spinach mixture and ⅔ of the bacon to the cheese sauce and stir gently to combine.
+- Add pasta-spinach mixture and 2/3 of the bacon to the cheese sauce and stir gently to combine.

 - Lightly grease a casserole with cooking spray.
 Spoon pasta mixture into casserole.
-Top with the remaining ⅓ of the bacon and the remaining 1 cup cheddar cheese.
+Top with the remaining 1/3 of the bacon and the remaining 1 cup cheddar cheese.